 October is Fire Prevention Month.
-Every year in the United States, about 2,600 people lose their lives in residential fires.
-One of the leading causes of death is from the inhalation of smoke and toxic gases, not from burns.
+Every year in the United States, about 2,600 people die in residential fires.
+One of the leading causes of death is from inhaling smoke and toxic gases, not from burns.
 Smoke travels farther and faster than flames.

-In this week’s blog, I had the privilege of interviewing a local fire fighter and was able to ask him some questions.
+In this week’s blog, I had the privilege of interviewing a local firefighter and asking him some questions.

 Q: What's the number-one fire prevention tip you'd give families?

 A: The number-one fire prevention tip I give families is to have working smoke detectors.
 A working smoke detector is critical for the early detection of a fire in your home.
 It could mean the difference between life and death.
-Having a smoke detector is the first key step in keeping your family safe.
+A smoke detector is the first crucial step in keeping your family safe.

 Most fires occur when families are asleep.
-They’re not aware of the danger until there’s insufficient time to escape.
+They’re unaware of the danger until there’s insufficient time to escape.
 A smoke detector acts like a sentinel around the clock, and when it first senses smoke, it sounds a high-pitched alarm.
-This often allows precious, but limited, time to escape.
+This often allows precious but limited time to escape.

 About two-thirds of fatalities occur in homes that don’t have working smoke detectors.
-Properly-installed and maintained smoke detectors are considered one of the best and least expensive ways to provide early warning of a potentially deadly fire.
-Early warning could reduce the risk of dying from a fire in your home by almost half.
+Properly installed and maintained smoke detectors are considered one of the best and least expensive ways to provide early warning of a potentially deadly fire.
+The early warning could reduce the risk of dying from a fire in your home by almost half.

 Smoke detectors should be installed on every level of your home, outside sleeping areas, and inside bedrooms.
 They should be installed and maintained according to the manufacturer’s instructions.
 When installing them, many factors determine where and how many you need to install.
-Consider placing alarms along your escape path to help you get out of the house if it’s hard to see.
-In general, you should place alarms in the center of a ceiling or, if you place them on a wall, they should be 6 to 12 inches below the ceiling.
+Consider placing alarms along your escape path to help you escape the house if it’s hard to see.
+In general, you should set alarms in the center of a ceiling, or if you place them on a wall, they should be 6 to 12 inches below the ceiling.

 To learn about the different types of smoke detectors, click here.